open-ephys/onix-docs/source/API Reference/liboni/oni.rst

     operations will return immediately.
 Attached resources (device drivers, data buffers, etc.) are closed and their resources freed.

-    :param ctx: The acquisition context to closed
+    :param ctx: The acquisition context to close.
     :return: 0 on success otherwise see :ref:`onidef_error_codes`.
     :example: See :ref:`liboni_example_ctx_destruction`